-After watching some expectation vs. reality style videos on YouTube, I was mightily inspired to write something similar about fiction writers in general:
+After watching some ‘expectation vs. reality’ videos on YouTube, I was mightily inspired to write something similar about fiction writers.
+So without further ado…

 6am: A Pact to Wake up and Write Early